 Ebele giggled happily and hugged her mom.
 As expected, that produced another wave of lamenting from the good woman as she wiped the red smear the daughter’s embrace has left on her cheek.

 It was all happy banter.
 The two souls left alone in the world would treasure such rare moments of contentment.

 Ebele, a Phoenician name that meant compassion, was more precious to her mother than life itself.
 It pained the good woman that the only child she had was working so hard to procure for both of them.
 What fate would this wonderful girl have?
 Would she find a husband to treat her right and protect her?

 Ebele was a wild spirit, an artist who needed to be free, not enslaved in the wrong matrimony or worse, at the whims of someone in power.
-The mother watched the daughter as she went to clean the clay and paint off, her giggles still trailing behind her.
+The mother watched the daughter as she disappeared into the house to clean the clay and paint off, cheerful giggles still trailing behind her.

 The woman sighed deeply, concerned about her daughter’s future.
 Why has Croesus demanded to see her earlier?
 And why has he accepted her dismissal without much fuss?
-Perhaps the business he had with Ebele was somebody else’s, the soldier was just the carrier of a message he was not happy to convey.
-He seemed a good man, but he was only a guard in the employ of the archon, the most powerful man in Rhodes.
+Perhaps the business he had with Ebele was somebody else’s, and the soldier was just the carrier of a message he was not happy to convey.
+He seemed a good man, but he was only a guard in the archon’s employ.
+And the archon was Rhodes’ most powerful person.

 The woman shook the worrisome thoughts off and went about her business around the house.

 Ebele emerged fresh and radiant, a charming smile brightening her face like the God Apollo a summer’s day.
 How beautiful she was when she let her ebony curly locks free on her shoulders!

 “Don’t stay too long and buy some food for supper as well.
 Spare me a journey to the market since you’re going anyway!”
 Shouted her mother from the door frame.